 These contact points may be the same person.
-These representatives (or additional people) may be invited to participate in other EGI bodies depending on the interests of the VRC VRC will make sure to keep EGI Chief Community Officer updated with any changes to the contact list.
+These representatives (or additional people) may be invited to participate in other EGI.eu bodies depending on the interests of the VRC VRC will make sure to keep EGI.eu Chief Community Officer updated with any changes to the contact list.